skarelin/livro/README.md

 3) Keycloak - same case here for education purpose, it could be simple Spring Security.
 4) Docker-compose for fast build in new server (my docker support windows and linux versions)

+Instruction for running server you'll find in server's readme.md

 ![architecture](readme-resources/architecture.jpg)

 After downloading the application you should to create new account in date base (authorization process is the same):